JahodaPaul/FIT_CTU/RG/README.md

 see [CHANGELOG](CHANGELOG.md)

 ## Results
-This project was awarded X out of 50 points.
+Project was graded 50 out of 50 points obtainable.